|

 Mountain View from train

-This stop is at a scenic overlook, and the helper will drop off here.
+Helper diesel at front of train This stop is at a scenic overlook, and the helper will drop off here.

 Our steam power.
 These engines burn fuel oil.